openfoodfacts/.github/docs/decisions/internal-security.md

 This stops malicious actors from monitoring unencrypted communication and prevents "man in the middle" attacks, where a rogue system impersonates the intended server / client.

 However, this kind of deployment can be complicated and generally requires some kind of Service Mesh when deployed in a Kubernetes cluster.
-However, we might want to consider using TLS internally when communicating with servers containing sensitive information, such as Keycloak and its associated PostgreSQL database.
+Despite this, we might want to consider using TLS internally when communicating with servers containing sensitive information, such as Keycloak and its associated PostgreSQL database.

 ## Decision Drivers